scaffold-eth/se-2-challenges/README.md

 ## ⛳️ Checkpoint 1: 🔭 The Structure 📺
 Navigate to the Debug Contracts tab and you should see two smart contracts displayed called DEX and Balloons.

-👩‍💻 Rerun yarn deploy whenever you want to deploy new contracts to the frontend (run yarn deploy --reset for a completely fresh deploy if you have made no contract changes).
+👩‍💻 Rerun `yarn deploy` whenever you want to deploy new contracts to the frontend (run `yarn deploy --reset` for a completely fresh deploy if you have made no contract changes).

-Balloons.sol is just an example ERC20 contract that mints 1000 $BAL to whatever address deploys it.
-DEX.sol is what we will build in this challenge and you can see it starts with a SafeMath library to help us prevent overflows and underflows and also tracks a token (ERC20 interface) that we set in the constructor (on deploy).
+`packages/hardhat/contracts/Baloons.sol` is just an example ERC20 contract that mints 1000 $BAL to whatever address deploys it. `packages/hardhat/contracts/DEX.sol` is what we will build in this challenge and you can see it starts with a SafeMath library to help us prevent overflows and underflows and also tracks a token (ERC20 interface) that we set in the constructor (on deploy).

-Below is what your front-end will look like with no implementation code within your smart contracts yet.
+> Below is what your front-end will look like with no implementation code within your smart contracts yet.
 The buttons will likely break because there are no functions tied to them yet!

-⭐️ Also note that there is no curve until you uncomment the specific lines of code at the end of `hardhat/deploy/00_deploy_your_contract.ts`.
+> ⭐️ Also note that there is no curve until you uncomment the specific lines of code at the end of `hardhat/deploy/00_deploy_your_contract.ts`.

 ![2023-07-13 (2)](https://github.com/mertcanciy/se-2-challenges/assets/59885513/1b6e8f59-c549-40b8-982e-e0bec0239117)

+> 🎉 You've made it this far in Scaffold-Eth Challenges 👏🏼 .
+As things get more complex, it might be good to review the design requirements of the challenge first!
+Check out the empty DEXTemplate.sol file to see aspects of each function.
+If you can explain how each function will work with one another, that's great! 😎

+> 🚨 🚨 🦖 **The code blobs within the toggles are some examples of what you can use, but try writing the implementation code for the functions first!**

+---

 ### ⛳️ **Checkpoint 2: Reserves** ⚖️